 The faculty background and expertise consist of a good balance between professionals and scholars.
-Six of the full-time faculty have doctoral degrees, while the other two have masters degrees in journalism and business administration with extensive experience in the industry prior to the employment.
+Most of the full-time faculty have doctoral degrees, while others have masters degrees in journalism and business administration with extensive experience in the industry prior to the employment.
 Many of the professors holding doctoral degrees also have professional experience.

 Equipment and Facilities:

 The department is located on the third floor of Sage Hall and has three computer-laboratory classrooms equipped with 45 Macintosh computers used exclusively for journalism classes.

 In addition, the department has a multimedia production room, state of the art photo studio, reading room, general office, conference room, workroom for student assistants and nine offices for its faculty, all located near each other.